-New Course Number : b Same course number (4832) Registrar's Off New Course Title (Limited to 30 characters including spaces): Vocal Pedagogy New Course Description: A study of pedagogical principles involved in the teaching of singing, with emphasis on reading, class discussion, and laboratory teaching of actual voice students.
-Prerequisit Vocal Sophomore Barrier and Keyboard Barrier. e: Passing Vocal Sophomore Barrier and Reyboard Barrier. İ New Cross-list: ☐ Adding Cross-listing ☐ Changing Cross-listing ☐ Deleting Cross-listing If adding or changing cross-listing, indicate course subject and number No cross-listing.
-Now Propagaints /list all as you want them to appear in the cetalant.
-New Prerequisite (list all, as you want them to appear in the catalog): Passing Vocal Sophomore Barrier and Keyboard Barrier. t about 5 vocat copriontere barrier and keyboara barrier.
-New Co-requisite (list all, as you want them to appear in the catalog): □Elective X Major □Minor If major or minor course, you must complete the Request for Program Change form.
-Please provide a rationale for the change including the evidence derived from your progr assessment.
-Assessment evidence may come from direct and indirect measures of stude nt learning as well as analysis of the current state of the discipline.
-The immediate purpose of this change is to reconfigure MUS 4832 (currently Vocal Solo Literature/Pedagogy into Vocal Pedagogy only, thereby separating the two very different to ppics of Vocal Pedagogy and Vocal Literature.
-On a separate form, we are requesting that a new course (\) Literature) be created, with a new course number.
-Putting both courses together is an odd pairing, not normally found among Departments/Schools of Music in this country.
-It is the belief of the - 1 that both topics will benefit by the separation (see also Course Addition Form for Vocal Solo thus bringing the vocal curriculum more into line with best practices followed throughout the The more important result will be to give students more depth of knowledge in both disciple and the state of t 11103.
-How will the effect of the change be monitored in ongoing program assessment?
-Skills gained in the course will be addressed through the pedagogical learning objective · "The students will possess necessary classroom teaching skills and knowledge to effectively t public school setting."
-These measures include the Praxis II Exam and the evaluations o The course will also be assessed through a course embedded measure.
+New Course Number : A. Same course number (4832) Registrar New Course Title (Limited to 30 characters including spaces): Vocal Pedagogy New Course Description: A study of pedagogical principles involved in the teaching of singilar reading, class discussion, and laboratory teaching of actual voices Vocal Sophomore Barrier and Keyboard Barrier. ng, with emphasis on outside tudents.
+Prerequisite: Passing New Cross-list: ☐ Adding Cross-listing ☐ Changing Cross-listing ☐ Deleting Cro oss-listing If adding or changing cross-listing, indicate course subject and number No cross-listing. oer New Prerequisite (list all, as you want them to appear in the catalog (): Passing Vocal Sophomore Barrier and Keyboard Barrier. ,, New Co-requisite (list all, as you want them to appear in the catalog): □Elective X Major □Minor If major or minor course, you must complete the Request for Progra m Change form.
+Please provide a rationale for the change including the evidence der ived from your program assessment.
+Assessment evidence may come from direct and indire well as analysis of the current state of the discipline. ct measures of student learning as The immediate purpose of this change is to reconfigure MUS 4832 (cur Literature/Pedagogy into Vocal Pedagogy only, thereby separating the Pedagogy and Vocal Literature.
+On a separate form, we are requesting Literature) be created, with a new course number.
+Putting both course normally found among Departments/Schools of Music in this country. that both topics will benefit by the separation (see also Course Addition thus bringing the vocal curriculum more into line with best practices for The more important result will be to give students more depth of known and the process of the course of the cour e two very different topics of Vocal g that a new course (Vocal Solo es together is an odd pairing, not It is the belief of the vocal faculty on Form for Vocal Solo Literature), bollowed throughout the country.
+How will the effect of the change be monitored in ongoing program a assessment?
+Skills gained in the course will be addressed through the pedagogic students will possess necessary classroom teaching skills and know public school setting."
+These measures include the Praxis II Exam a The course will also be assessed through a course embedded measures. ledge to effectively teach in the nd the evaluations of Interns.